liguowang/cpgtools/README.md

                         Data file containing beta values with the 1st row containing sample IDs (must be unique) and the 1st column containing CpG positions or probe IDs (must be unique).
-This file can be regular or compressed by 'gzip' or 'bz'.
+This file can be regular text file or compressed file (*.gz, *.bz2) or accessible url.
   -g GROUP_FILE, --group=GROUP_FILE
-                        Group file defining the biological group of each sample as well as other covariables such as gender, age.
-Sample IDs should match to the "Data file".
+                        Group file defining the biological groups of each sample as well as other covariables such as gender, age.
+The first varialbe is usually categorical and used to make the contrast (calculate pvalues), all the other variables are considered as covariates.
+Sample IDs shoud match to the "Data file".
   -o OUT_FILE, --output=OUT_FILE
                         Prefix of the output file.
 ```

 #### Input files